 Diatomaceous Earth: With a fancy name who wouldn’t love this product?
 Jokes aside this is a completely safe product and a great multi-tasking bug control.
 A good way to look at this product and what it can control is – if the insect crawls this will take care of it.
 Use to control slugs in hostas, ants and sowbugs in the house, pepper maggots and caterpillars on veggies and more.
 Customers love how easy it is to use and that it can be safely used indoors around animals and children.

 - A Final Note:

 Many of the above problems can be dealt with using common sense cultural practices.
-If you see an infection on a plant cut it out before it spreads and then monitor the plant to see if a pesticide is needed after.
-Keep the grass thick with regular applications of fertilizer, infrequent but deep watering as needed, aeration and mowing high to deter weeds.
-Hand-pull weeds before they become an infestation.
-Try to determine what the problem is before you spray.
-If you’re not sure bring a sample in to one of our experts for identification.
+If you see an infection on a plant, cut it out before it spreads and then monitor the plant to see if a pesticide is needed.
+Keep grass thick with proper aeration, regular applications of fertilizer, and infrequent but deep waterings.
+Mow high to deter weeds, and hand-pull weeds before they become an infestation.
+Try to determine what the problem is before you spray, and if you’re not sure, bring in a sample to one of our experts for identification.